AI & Data Fundamentals

 Industry Applications

-- Healthcare — supporting radiologists by analyzing X-rays, CT, and MRI scans to help detect and localize potential markers of disease, often faster and with more consistency than manual review alone.
+- Healthcare — reading X-rays, CT, and MRI scans alongside a radiologist to help spot and locate markers of disease.
+It is often faster and more consistent than manual review alone.

 - Manufacturing — automating visual quality inspection to catch defects before products ship, and monitoring equipment for early signs of wear or malfunction.